ingmr/berkelium/README.txt

 ==== Building:

+For all platforms, make sure you have the submodules:

+    git submodule update --init --recursive

 For Windows instructions, see WINDOWS-BUILDING.txt in the win32/ folder.

 For Mac or Linux, first use the automated script to build chromium: